 California Lawyers Helping People Injured in Motor Vehicle Crashes

 Construction vehicles can cause serious injuries in an accident on the road or at a construction site.
 Dump trucks are dangerous not only because of their size but also because of the weight of their loads and the nature of the materials that they move.
 If you were hurt in a dump truck accident, you should retain an experienced Folsom truck accident lawyer who can help you pursue damages.
 Not all personal injury attorneys understand how to gather evidence in a truck accident case.
-At Travis G. Black & Associates, we understand how insurance adjusters think and which kinds of issues are likely to arise in a dump truck accident case.
+At Travis G. Black, Inc., we understand how insurance adjusters think and which kinds of issues are likely to arise in a dump truck accident case.

 Holding a Careless Trucker Liable for Your Injuries